 In order to incentivize a player to make the cooperative action choice, it is necessary that her opponent makes the defective action choice when observing the bad signal more often than when observing the good signal.
 In other words, the retaliation intensity must be positive.
-When monitoring is inaccurate, it is hard for her opponent to detect whether the player actually makes the cooperative action choice or the defective action choice.
-In this case, the enhancement in retaliation intensity is necessitating for incentivizing the
+When monitoring is inaccurate, it is difficult for her opponent to detect whether the player actually makes the cooperative action choice or the defective action choice.
+In this case, the enhancement in retaliation intensity is necessary to incentivize the player.
+Hence, retaliation intensity must be decreasing at the level of monitoring accuracy.

-&lt;sup>12 Note that the g-TFT equilibrium does not depend on the assumption that $\omega_1$ and $\omega_2$ are independently distributed.
-Whether a g-TFT strategy is equilibrium or not is irrelevant to whether monitoring is private or public.
-For instance, any g-TFT strategy that satisfies (4) and (5) is an equilibrium even if each player can observe both $\omega_1$ and $\omega_2$ , i.e., even under imperfect public monitoring.
+12 Note that the g-TFT equilibrium does not depend on the assumption that ω_1 and ω_2 are independently distributed.
+Whether a g-TFT strategy is an equilibrium is irrelevant to whether monitoring is private or public.
+For instance, any g-TFT strategy that satisfies (4) and (5) is an equilibrium even if each player can observe both ω_1 and ω_2 , that is, even under imperfect public monitoring.